bdynamite/17_sites_monitoring/README.md

 # How to Install

 Python 3 should be already installed.
 Then use pip (or pip3 if there is a conflict with old Python 2 setup) to install dependencies:
-Download whois.exe from https://technet.microsoft.com/ru-ru/sysinternals/whois.aspx and put it to C:/Windows
+Download whois.exe from https://technet.microsoft.com/ru-ru/sysinternals/whois.aspx and put it in C:/Windows

+To install dependencies:

 ```bash
 pip install -r requirements.txt # alternatively try pip3